MoSabouni/router-starter/README.md

-# Router Starter Project Using Plain Vanilla JS
+# Router Starter Project (vanilla JS)

-This repo demonstrates an example of Single Page Application that uses a hash-based router, written in plain vanilla JavaScript.
-It also serves as a starter repo for building your own application using the same principles.
+This repo is an example of Single Page Application that uses a hash-based router, all written in vanilla JavaScript (no libraries used).
+It can also serve as a starter project for building your own application based on the same principles.

 ## Installing Dependencies